 The researchers concluded “AHSCT was safe and highly effective in inducing rapid and sustained remission in this cohort and was associated with a significant improvement of patients’ level of disability.
 This demonstrates the potential role of AHSCT as first line therapy in ‘aggressive’ MS.” http://www.professionalabstracts.com/ectrims2018/iplanner/#/presentation/367

-The Stem Cells Transplant Institute uses the patient’s own stem cells collected from the bone marrow or adipose tissue or umbilical cord stem cells from Liveyon, a biotechnology company in Lorba Linda, CA. Chemotherapy is given to wipe out the immune system and then the stem cells are infused back into the patient to reset the immune system.
+The Stem Cells Transplant Institute uses the patient’s own stem cells collected from the bone marrow or adipose tissue or umbilical cord stem cells.
+Chemotherapy is given to wipe out the immune system and then the stem cells are infused back into the patient to reset the immune system.

 Stem cell therapy, at the Stem Cells Transplant Institute, can reverse the damage to nervous system and improve the symptoms of MS, resulting in an improved quality of life.
 Mesenchymal stem cells produce; 1. proteins that support the growth and survival of neurons, 2. angiogenic factors that are essential for the healing, growth, development, and maintenance of blood vessels, and 3. immunomodulatory substances that can reverse the damage to the nerves.
 For patients with multiple sclerosis this means, the stem cells repair the damaged areas of demyelination and grow new, healthy cells, preventing future damage and improving symptoms.
 Initial research evaluating the safety and efficacy of autologous stem cell transplantation to treat patients with multiple sclerosis is promising. https://stemcellstransplantinstitute.com/multiple-sclerosis/